Keane was first to see potential in Henderson after he was nearly released by Sunderland - Sbragia | Goal.com

 “It wasn’t long after that the decision was taken to allow him out on loan at Coventry.
 That can tell you plenty about a young player.
 You do get ups and downs whenever you loan out a player.
 Are they going to play?
 Are they going to sink or swim?
 Do they think they’re better than the club they’re going to?

-"He viewed it as he should have been as a continuation of his education.
+"He viewed it as he should, as a continuation of his education.
 He wanted to go.”

 Henderson completed a permanent move to Liverpool in 2011, and Sbragia says a former charge is fully deserving of the success he has enjoyed at Anfield in recent years.